Why Coding Assessments are an Essential Hiring Tool

 Which coding assessment platform to choose?

-When it comes to coding assessment platforms, you have several options.
-You can try to build out a coding challenge yourself, or you can go with a pre-baked platform.
+When it comes to coding assessments, you have several options.
+You can try to build out a coding challenge yourself, or you can go with off-the-shelf challenges.

 Of course, building your own challenge has benefits and drawbacks.

 When building your own challenge, you can tailor it to your organisation, and you’ll usually save some money too.
 That said, the financial savings are often outweighed by the time investment needed to create something.
-On top of this, existing platforms have several advantages over something built in-house.
+Pre-built coding assessments have several advantages over something built in-house.

 Variety - With an existing platform, you have a variety of challenges to choose from, for all coding languages and all skill levels.
 This means they can be used for all your developer vacancies.